WHO IS THE SPIRIT OF TRUTH?

-Now notice how the Spirit of Prophecy harmonizes with the Scripture:
+Now notice how the words from the messenger of the Lord harmonize with Scripture:

 “As by faith we look to Jesus, our faith pierces the shadow, and we adore God for His wondrous love in giving Jesus the Comforter.” – Ellen White, 19MR, p.
 296, 297

 “The Saviour is our Comforter.
 This I have proved Him to be.” - Ellen White, 8MR, p.
 49

 “Christ comes as a Comforter to all who believe.
 He invites your confidence.
 He says, "Abide in me."
 Surely we may trust in our loving Saviour.” – Ellen White, 8MR p.
 57

 “Let them study the seventeenth of John, and learn how to pray and how to live the prayer of Christ.
 He is the Comforter.
 He will abide in their hearts, making their joy full.” – Ellen White, Review & Herald, January 27, 1903